AdrescorGiti/gvalli-repo/README.md

 ## 🇺🇸 English

-The **GValli Package Repository** is a high-performance, decentralized package catalog designed specifically for the GValli Linux distribution.
+The **GValli Package Repository** is a high-performance, decentralized package catalog designed specifically for the G OS distribution.
 It handles metadata indexing, package resolution, and secure binary delivery using custom `.gpkg` bundles.

 ### 🌟 Highlights